 The majority of the research in health care focuses on the treatment of disease that affect large numbers of people, so that engineering solutions for rare diseases receive less attention.
 One of these rare diseases is Epidermolysis Bullosa (EB), which is a group of inherited conditions where the skin, or mucous membranes (the lining of the mouth, gut, or eyes, for example), blister with only mild trauma, friction or even spontaneously.

-This network will enable the engineering team to share ideas about how they might be able to develop technologies to help members of the Epidermolysis Bullosa support group.
-Together they will develop a mutual language, map possible solutions as a network with user experience at the forefront of the conversation and test concepts with an illustrative narration.
+This network enabled the engineering team to share ideas about how they might be able to develop technologies to help members of the Epidermolysis Bullosa support group.
+Together they sought to develop a mutual language, map possible solutions as a network with user experience at the forefront of the conversation and test concepts with an illustrative narration.

 Who are the team and what do they bring?